The Insurance Ombudsman Association

 2. bb) Proceedings against insurance agents

-The Ombudsman is only concerned with claims, if
+The Ombudswoman is only concerned with claims, if

 4. d) Which information and documents are important?